-The American Entrepreneurship Award is open to entrepreneurs in the two nominated regions whose business plans exhibit sustainability, financial prudence and innovation, while accruing revenue and creating jobs predominantly in Miami-Dade or the Bronx.
+The American Entrepreneurship Award is open to entrepreneurs in the two nominated regions whose business plans exhibit sustainability, financial prudence and innovation, while accruing revenue and creating jobs predominantly in Miami-Dade County or the Bronx.
 Entries are encouraged from individuals or groups with no previous business experience, or from existing unlisted companies which can show that they have an all-new business concept which is not related to their core activities and cannot be funded through existing resources.

 The closing date for applications is 29 April 2016 and a list of finalists will be published on the American Entrepreneurship Award website by the end of May.
 During June 2016, the two winners will be announced based on careful scrutiny of the merits of each application.
 Winning businesses will receive an interest-free loan of up to $25,000.
 Business support offered to winners includes legal, accounting, communications and IT consultancy services.
 Each winner will be assigned a mentor who will provide advice and guidance throughout every stage of the business start-up.
 The support and mentoring for winners will be provided by the Libra Group and other supporters of the programme.